Narromine: Narromine Aviation Museum and Aero Club

+Narromine Gliding Club

+The Narromine Gliding Club remains a popular destination for glider pilots, often hosting state, national and international-level gliding competitions.

+In December 2015, the Narromine Gliding Club was host to the 9th FAI Junior World Gliding Championships in Club and Standard classes.
+The Standard class was won by Australian Matthew Scutter.

+In December 2023, the Narromine Gliding Club was host to the 37th FAI World Gliding Championships in Club, Standard and 15m classes.
+The Club class was won by Australian James Nugent.

 Mungery picnic races

 Held annually on the outskirts of Narromine and on the banks of the Bogan River, is the Mungery Picnic horse racing.
 Traditional to Australian country races, are events such fashion in the field that includes best dressed lady, best dressed man, best dressed couple and best dressed juniors.
 Events such as race auctions, dash for cash activities, bookmakers and betting, as well as children's entertainment, food and drink services are also provided at the Mungery Picnic Races.

 Population

-According to the 2016 census of Population, there were 3,528 people in Narromine.
+According to the 2021 census, the population Narromine was 3,507.